I tried 7 Captions AI alternatives: The best AI content tools of 2026

 • You can be live in minutes.
 It's truly self-serve.
 You can sign up and get it running without ever talking to a salesperson, which is almost unheard of for this kind of software.

 • It pulls from all your existing knowledge.
-You don't have to spend weeks building a new knowledge base.
+You don't have to spend weeks building a knowledge base.
 It learns from the docs and support tickets you already have.

 • You're in complete control.
 You decide which tickets the AI handles.
 There’s even a simulation mode where you can see how it would have answered past tickets before you let it talk to real customers.